tinted-theming/home/builder.md

-The revised builder functionality specification introduced in v0.11 did not introduce any changes to schemes or templates, so no changes to these are needed Older builders will continue to work, but authors are encouraged to implement the new, simpler and more consistent, specification.
+The revised builder functionality specification introduced in v0.11 did not introduce any changes to schemes or templates, so no changes to these are needed.
+Older builders will continue to work, but authors are encouraged to implement the new, simpler and more consistent, specification.